ably/ably-js/README.md

 ![TypeScript suggestions](./resources/typescript-demo.gif)

-If your need to explicitly import the type definitions, see [ably.d.ts](./ably.d.ts).
+If you need to explicitly import the type definitions, see [ably.d.ts](./ably.d.ts).

 ### Using WebPack